-Pellet stoves are a popular option for homeowners who want a cost effective way to heat their homes, and like the rustic allure of a wood burning stove.
-The problem is that there are hundreds of pellet stoves on the market, and it can be difficult to separate the good from the bad.
+Pellet stoves are a popular option for homeowners who want a cost effective way to heat their homes, and like the rustic allure of a wood burner.
+The problem is that there are hundreds of options on the market, and it can be difficult to separate the good from the bad.
 That’s where we come in with our brief reviews.
-We’ve researched the top selling pellet burning stoves on Amazon, and our proud to present you with this year’s top 5.
+We’ve researched the top selling models on Amazon, and our proud to present you with this year’s top 5.

 |Product Name||Heat Radius||Our Rating||Price|